 The exposure of plants to adverse environmental conditions enhances the generation of reactive oxygen species (ROS) such as singlet oxygen (1O2), superoxide (O2•-), hydrogen peroxide (H2O2), and hydroxyl radical (OH•).
 The detoxification process of ROS in plants is crucial for safeguarding plant cells and their organelles from the harmful effects of these species.
 Variations in subcellular localization and biochemical characteristics of antioxidant enzymes, along with the distinct responses in gene expression and the presence of non-enzymatic mechanisms, lead to a versatile and adaptable antioxidant system capable of regulating optimal ROS levels.
 The systems for detoxifying ROS encompass enzymatic and non-enzymatic antioxidant elements.
 Ascorbate and glutathione (GSH), which are non-enzymatic antioxidants, are vital for plant defense against oxidative stress, serving a significant function as antioxidant buffers.
 Other non-enzymatic antioxidants that contribute include flavonoids, phenolic compounds, alkaloids, tocopherol, and carotenoids.
 Antioxidants consist of superoxide dismutase (SOD), ascorbate peroxidase (APX), catalase (CAT), glutathione peroxidase (GPX), and peroxidoxin enzymes These enzymes are present in practically all subcellular compartments.
-Usually, an organelle has more than one enzyme able to scavenge a single ROS The main hydrogen peroxide-detoxification system in plant chloroplasts is the ascar-bate-glutathione cycle, in which APX is a key enzyme .
+Usually, an organelle has more than one enzyme able to scavenge a single ROS.
+The main hydrogen peroxide-detoxification system in plant chloroplasts is the ascorbate glutathione cycle, in which APX is a key enzyme.
 APX utilizes as specific electron donor to reduce H2O2 to water.
-The importance of APX and ascorbate-glutathione cycle is not restricted to chloroplasts; it also plays a role in ROS scavenging in cytosol, mitochondria and peroxisomes .
-The ROS-scavenging enzymes in plants have been widely studied and the results have demonstrated that, in response to environmental stress, APX activity generally increases along with other enzymes activities, such as CAT, SOD, and GSH reductase .
-Over the past ten years substantial efforts have been made to understand plant antioxidant system .
+The importance of APX and ascorbate-glutathione cycle is not restricted to chloroplasts; it also plays a role in ROS scavenging in cytosol, mitochondria and peroxisomes.
+The ROS-scavenging enzymes in plants have been widely studied and the results have demonstrated that, in response to environmental stress, APX activity generally increases along with other enzymes activities, such as CAT, SOD, and GSH reductase.
+Over the past ten years substantial efforts have been made to understand plant antioxidant system.
 The increasing number of publications addressing CAT, SOD, GPX and APX enzymes in plants are examples of this tendency, especially APX, which had the number of articles doubled from 158 published in 2000 to 368 in 2010 (ISI Web of Knowledge database).
 Publications related more specifically to ROS in plants increased 18 times in the same period.
 The data presented in this study confirm those -reported by in which the number of publications addressing antioxidant mechanisms increased after 2000.
 This highlights the importance of examining these enzymes to gain deeper insights into the biological processes involved in oxidative stress responses in plants.
 The aim of this review is to explore the key discoveries regarding the APX enzyme at molecular physiological levels across various plant species.
-Additionally, the modulation of the APX gene in reaction to abiotic stress factors, particularly temperature, high light, drought, salinity, and heavy metals will also be evaluated
+Additionally, the modulation of the APX gene in reaction to abiotic stress factors, particularly temperature, high light, drought, salinity, and heavy metals will also be evaluated.

 DEFENSE ENZYME IN THE BIOTIC STRESS